El Tequila Privado

 For generations, the answer has only been known to a select group of Mexico’s most respected families and Los Bajos’ finest jimadors – they are the fortunate few who have had the privilege of tasting El Tequila Privado, a private recipe from a little distillery in Amatitán.
 With no commercial pressure to ever bring this private tequila to market, a small group of Mexican families have heartily funded it.
 For several generations, a local Amatitán artisan and distilling family has passionately produced this spirit, never veering from the centuries old codes and customs – “Los Códigos” – that have made it the most selective tequila in the world.

 For the first time, those who have enjoyed this private, previously nameless tequila will share what is now known as Código 1530 with the world.
-After a soft launch in select markets in late 2016, including Tenn., Texas, Calif., Colo., and New York City, Código 1530 will be introduced to the world this year.

 In Amatitán, every drop of Código 1530’s offerings, Blanco, Rosa, Reposado, Añejo, and “Origen,” our Extra-Añejo, have been perfected over several generations the way one would a homemade recipe – embracing time-honored customs without ever veering from the traditions of the Los Bajos region and its tequilieras and jimadors.
 The Tequila begins with fully-matured agave aged over seven years, which is cooked in stainless steel ovens, fermented utilizing an organic family baker’s yeast in Amatitán, and distilled twice in stills handmade by the distilling family themselves.
 The Blanco is perfected over a lengthy, 15-day process.
 The rested Tequilas are meticulously aged to taste in French White Oak red wine barrels procured from the Napa Valley, which helps ensure that each and every barrel is worthy of bearing the Código 1530 name.